 Hire a Broker

-If you want to save money and feel confident about purchasing stock on your own, consider an online brokerage firm.
-These firms allow you to open an online trading account.
+If you want to save money and feel confident about purchasing stock on your own, consider an online brokerage firm that allows you to open an online trading account.
 You simply open an account, deposit some money into it and log in when you wish to buy stock.
-This service is less expensive, as the broker buys stock on your behalf but does not analyze it for you or offer advice.
-They simply serve as an online bridge between you and the NYSE.
+This service is less expensive, as the broker buys stock on your behalf but does not analyze it for you or offer advice; they simply serve as an online bridge between you and the NYSE.

 Do Your Homework

 Buying and owning stock is an exhilarating experience when the stock price climbs and you see your investment making money.
 But sometimes stock loses value, and this isn't nearly as much fun to watch.
 It is crucial to understand that you can lose money in the stock market.
 As a result, it is best to diversify your portfolio, meaning buying stock in several companies and industries rather than putting all of your eggs in one basket.

 It's also important to thoroughly research a stock before buying it.
 The world is full of talking heads giving out investment advice. and you need to learn which ones to listen to and how to understand what they're telling you.
 Do lots of homework before buying stock.
 If all the numbers, charts and stock analyses leave your head spinning, talk to your broker or let her choose for you.